jdodgen/cruise-line-shower-grab-handle-tray/README.md

 ## Prototype history/log
 first version test.
 A single part.
-Handle diameter was estimated. it fit loose and required electrical tape to make it work. took mesurements.
+This was for the curved handle found on all the ships so far.
+I had to guess on the diameter and made it too big so it was rather sloppy and I had to heat it up to make it work.
+Learned that it was 20mm not ~1 inch.

 second version test.
-Still a single part.
+New 20mm mount that worked but too fat and tall. needs to be smaller.
-Nice fit on the pole but the base is too wide and had to be cut to fit.
-Razer did not fit. took measurments.
+The razor loop needs to be enlarged.

 third version test.
 Still a single part.